weikunhan/leetcode-summary-python/dp/README.md

 # Dynamic Programming

-The following question, I prefer to solve by using DP.
+The following questions, I prefer to solve by using DP.
 It may have the optimal method, please check the discussion in LeetCode.
 When you try to come up a DP solution, you need to know 4 things: 1)state, 2)function, 3)initialization.

 * [Coordinate-DP](##Coordinate-DP)
 * [Sequential-DP](##Sequential-DP)